DeepInside-Informatics/kco/TESTING.md

 ### 3. Build and Deploy Operator

-Build the operator image with Podman:
+Build the operator image with Podman and deploy to KinD:

 ```bash
 # Build operator image (prefers Podman over Docker)